storageos/tutorials/provisioning-storage/001-storage-pool.md

 `storageos pool ls --format "table {{.Name}}\t{{.Nodes}}\t{{.Total}}\t{{.CapacityUsed}}"`{{execute}}

-Note that the total size of the pool is an estimate, but should be approximately the sum of the storage from three nodes.
+The pool's capacity should be about the three nodes' aggregated capacity.

 Inspect the pool for the full JSON configuration: